MellanieAchiengK/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 20-hiago removes all letters c and C from input File 21-reverse reverses its input
-File 22-users_and_homes displays all users and their home directories, sorted by users
+File 22-users_and_homes displays all users and their home directories, sorted by users File 100-empty_casks finds all empty files and directories in the current directory and all sub-directories